whitelizard/extended-ds-client/README.md

 Supports different merge strategies.
 Default is a shallow merge.

 #### Arguments
 - `listPath:string`  is the path to the list.
 - `recordId:string`  is the ID of the record.
 - `obj:Object`  is an object with either an entire record or updates to merge into it.
 - `deepMerge:boolean` (false)  will turn on deep merge of `obj` into the record.
 - `overwrite:boolean` (false)  will replace the record with `obj`.
-- `fullPathList:boolean` (true) will store the full record path in the list.
+- `fullPathList:boolean` (true)  will store the full record path in the list, otherwise only the record ID.

 ```javascript
 client.record.listedRecordP('books', 'bilbo', { author: 'J R R Tolkien', title: 'Bilbo' })